Best Gluten Free Cinnamon Rolls

 These are literally the Best Gluten Free Cinnamon Rolls you will ever have!
 With a golden, fluffy dough that is filled with a delicious cinnamon sugar mixture.
-All topped off with a vegan cream cheese icing that is out of this world!
+All topped off with a cream cheese icing that is out of this world!

 This recipe is for my gluten free cinnamon rolls.
 If you would like a regular cinnamon roll recipe, you can check out my Classic Vegan Cinnamon Rolls Recipe!